JustinAndBenjamin/EndlessTallGrass/README.md

 <br>

 ***Graphics:***
-JustinCase-306 + Benjamin-306 (created with piskel.com)
+  - Tilesets: JustinCase-306
+  - Animations: JustinCase-306
+  - Placeholder textures: Benjamin-306

 ***Sound:***
-JustinCase-306 (AI - generated content)
+JustinCase-306
+Thanks to CoffeeVampir3 and Facebookresearch (Meta) for: the GitHub repository https://github.com/CoffeeVampir3/audiocraft-webui and https://github.com/facebookresearch/audiocraft.

 ***Coding:***
-Benjamin-306 + JustinCase-306
+Benjamin-306 (yes you did more than me but STOP saying it every 2 seconds!) + JustinCase-306 Thanks to all the developers of Godot Engine!

 </details>
 <br>